mikongame/Module-3-Project-2-ML-Fraud-Detection/your-code/README.md

 ## Workflow
 ### Exploratory Data Analysis
 First off all, we checked how the data looked like as well as its shape, columns and dtypes.
-Then I confirmed there where no nulls or duplicates.
+Then we confirmed there where no nulls or duplicates.
+#### Numerical columns
+With the raw data we can only find a single correlationship with the target "fraudulent" that is somewhat significative:

+It seems it is slightly more common for fraudulent job offers to not contain the company logo, though the relationship is of -0.26.
+#### Categorical variables
+Here we plotted every categorical column plus we created a BoW of long-text categorical variables by tokenizing with spaCy.

 <img src="images/output_images/mbti_count.png" align="middle">